PRATHAM777P/PRATHAM777P/README.md

 ### 👦🏻 About Me

-I'm a Junior AI/ML Engineer and E&TC Engineer who loves building intelligent systems and crafting tech that solves real-world problems.
-My work blends AI, ML, IoT, and Android development to create smart, practical, and meaningful user experiences.
+Junior AI/ML Engineer and E&TC Engineer passionate about building intelligent, real-world solutions.
+I work across AI 🧠, ML 📊, IoT 🌐, and Android development 📱to create smart and impactful applications, with a strong focus on innovation and problem-solving.

-I enjoy exploring the intersection of **code, creativity, and innovation** whether it's designing AI-driven assistants, competing in hackathons, or crafting smart embedded systems.

 ---